kweephyo-pmt/lost_found/README.md

 ## Installation and Setup

-To run the Cafe Z app on your local machine, follow these steps:
+To run the Lost&Found app on your local machine, follow these steps:

 1. Clone the repository: